 |And it's absolutely fantastic.|

 The episode proper begins with a shot of the moon above the Earth.
 And I have to say, on a bit of a personal note, that just seeing the moon in the context of Doctor Who is getting me all excited.
-From Cybermen attacking moonbases to killing the moon, to the moon landing and beyond, there’s a lot that happens on that little rocky sphere.
+From Cybermen attacking, moonbases, killing the moon, the moon landing and beyond, there’s a lot that happens on that little rocky sphere.

 But the focus soon shifts to the larger watery sphere below, orbiting a small unregarded yellow sun in the uncharted backwaters of the unfashionable end of the western spiral arm of the Galaxy.
 The camera zooms in from space to an alarm clock somewhere in London.

-Doctor Who's classic run was notorious for it's low budget special effects, so this entire opening is basically just here to say "OMG, LOOK WHAT WE CAN DO NOW!"
+Doctor Who's classic run was notorious for it's low budget special effects, so this entire opening is basically just here to say "Hey, look!
+We've got a budget!"

 Still, they're zooming in on an alarm clock of all things.
 They just had to pick the one thing that makes my least favorite sound in the world and show it making that exact sound.